namespace-Pt/News-Recommendation/Codes/README.md

 - **default path of model parameters is** `data/model_params/[model_name]`, since I didn't upload this folder, you need to create one.

 - **ATTENTION! codes under `deprecated/` will no longer be maintained**

 ## File Structure
 ### `/data`: basic dictionaries
-  - dictionary which maps News ID to increasing integer, training set and testing set are separate because when constructing MIND iterator, the newsID should be mapped to continuous number starting from 1
+  - dictionary which maps News ID to increasing integer, training set and testing set are separate because when constructing MIND iterator. **News index starts from 1.**
     - `nid2idx_[data_mode]_train.json`
     - `nid2idx_[data_mode]_test.json`
-  - dictionary which maps News ID to increasing integer, training set and testing set are unified because user may appear in both training and testing phases which are namely *long-tail users*.
-However, some users may only appear in testing set, which fomulates *cold start problem*.
+  - dictionary which maps News ID to increasing integer, training set and testing set are unified because user may appear in both training and testing phases.
+However, some users may only appear in testing set, which fomulates *cold start problem*. **User index starts from 1.**
     - `uid2idx_[data_mode].json`
   - vocabulary which maps word wokens to increasing integer (**instance of torchtest.vocab**) , which can be applied with pre-trained word embeddings.
     - `vocab_[data_mode].pkl`